-The final exam will become available at 12:00am on 5/11/20 5/18/20 and will remain available until 11:59pm on 5/11/20 5/18/20.
+The final exam will become available at 12:00am on 5/11/205/18/20 and will remain available until 11:59pm on 5/11/20 5/18/20.
 Once the final exam is opened, it must be completed within a single, 2 hour and 45 minute period.

-3. Learning Catalytics® question sets (94.5 of the 700 possible points, or 13.5%)
+3. Learning Catalytics[®] question sets (94.5 of the 700 possible points, or 13.5%)

-Learning Catalytics® questions

-are delivered via the student response function associated with the etext and Modified Mastering Environmental Science (the required course materials).
+Learning Catalytics® questions are delivered via the student response function associated with the etext and Modified Mastering Environmental Science (the required course materials).

-There are several Learning Catalytics® question associated with each module of the course.
-Students will complete each question set at their own pace within the date range of each module.
+There are several Learning Catalytics® question sets associated with each module of Students will the course. complete each question set at their own pace within the date range of each module.
 In other words, all Learning Catalytics® question sets associated with a given module are due by the end of that module.
-Students are welcome to work on Learning Catalytics ® question sets while listening to the relevant recorded lecture.
+Students are welcome to work on Learning Catalytics[®] question sets while listening to the relevant recorded lecture.

-Learning Catalytics® questions

-CANNOT BE SUBMITTED LATE

-OR MADE UP IF MISSED,

-regardless of the reason for the

-failure to complete the work in a

-timely manner.
-It is the

-student's responsibility to:
+Learning Catalytics® questions CANNOT BE SUBMITTED LATE OR MADE UP IF MISSED, regardless of the reason for the failure to complete the work in a timely manner.
+It is the student's responsibility to:

-- acquire and properly register the Learning Catalytics® feature of the etext; - to understand where to find the Learning Catalytics® questions set and how to properly use the system in order to answer the questions; - to resolve technical difficulties with the Learning Catalytics® program by contacting and working with the publisher's support staff.
-In recognition that students might fail to complete Learning Catalytics® questions on occasion for a variety of reasons, when calculating the final lecture grade, only 94.5 of the ~200 points will be counted such that missing some Learning Catlytics® questins will not negatively impact this component of the lecture arade.
-PLEASE NOTE: The purpose of this policy is to enable ANY LEARNING CATALYTICS® QUESTIONS MISSED FOR ANY REASON to be absorbed under a single policy.
-It is not structured in this manner so that frivolous missed questions can be absorbed but then when unavoidable missed questions (such as but not limited to illnesses, family obligations, court appointments, religious holiday observations, participation in school sanctioned activities such athletics, forgetting assignment, technical difficulties, etc.) occur, students seek out waivers and exceptions to the policy.
+- acquire and properly register the Learning Catalytics® feature of the etext; - to understand where to find the Learning Catalytics® question sets and how to properly use the system in order to answer the questions; - to resolve technical difficulties with the Learning Catalytics[®] program by contacting and working with the publisher's support staff.

+In recognition that students might fail to complete Learning Catalytics[®] questions on occasion for a variety of reasons, when calculating the final lecture grade, only 94.5 of the ~200 points will be counted such that missing some Learning Catlytics® questins will not negatively impact this component of the lecture PLEASE NOTE: The grade. purpose of this policy is to enable ANY LEARNING CATALYTICS® QUESTIONS MISSED FOR ANY REASON to be absorbed under a single policy.
+It is not structured in this manner so that frivolous missed questions can be absorbed but then when unavoidable missed questions (such as but not limited to illnesses, family obligations, appointments, religious court holiday observations, participation in school sanctioned activities such as athletics, forgetting an assignment, technical difficulties, etc.) occur, students seek out waivers and exceptions to the policy.

-Learning Catalytics® questions based will graded participation at a rate of 90% and correctness at a rate of 10%.
+Learning Catalytics[®] questions will be graded based on participation at a rate of 90% and correctness at a rate of 10%.
 That means if you answer a Catalytics® Learning question correctly, you get 100% of the credit for the question but if you answer it incorrectly you get 90% of the credit for the question.
-The reason for this grading scheme is to encourage students to execute some practice their auestions test understanding and recollection of the materials as they go through the recorded lectures and learning This grading scheme auides. rewards students for utilizing the Learning Catalytics® questions as learning tool without disproportionately penalizing them if they are not immediately fully grasping or recollecting all of the material immediately hearing it presented in a recorded lecture.
+The reason for this grading scheme is to encourage students to execute some practice questions to test their understanding and recollection of the materials as they go through the recorded lectures and learning This grading scheme quides. rewards students for utilizing the Learning Catalytics® questions as ۵ learning tool without disproportionately penalizing them if they are not immediately fully grasping or recollecting all of the material immediately after hearing it presented in a recorded lecture.